Raffo24/AirTrafficControl/README.md

 ---
 * In some countries, setting up a receiving station may require HamRadio licence or other form of authorization.
 Please verify  compliance with your Country Regulations prior to setting up your project

-Contributors
----
-* A foundamental help was given to us by this page of the site Geodose https://www.geodose.com/2019/01/realtime-flight-tracking-pandas-bokeh-python.html to write the visualization software, and by the software "Dump1090" written by Salvatore Sanfilippo <antirez@gmail.com>

 Credits
 ---
 * The Entire Software Architecture is designed by Raffaele Ruggeri <raffaele.ruggeri.2000@gmail.com> (from the hardware implementation up to database information extraction)